Ch1mp3y/ch1mp3y.github.io/_posts/2022-07-31-Websockets.md

 How do you know the application is using a websocket?
 As seen in the picture above, if the server supports websocket connections, it will respond with a `101 switching protocols` on an upgrade connection request.

-We start with a HTTP handshake when creating the connection and after that we are telling the server "look man, I want to use the TCP connection for a different protocol" using the following headers:
+We start with a HTTP handshake when creating the connection and after that we are telling the server we want to use the TCP connection for a different protocol using the following headers:
 `Connection: Upgrade` and `Upgrade: websocket`

 ```